 While it may be easier for an employee to take a duvet day or say they have food poising to avoid having a conversation about mental health, all employees should be encouraged to talk to their employer to allow for potential reasonable adjustments.

-Sickness absence management is a training course offered by AHR Consultants that gives managers the confidence to firmly manage absence; short and long-term.
-To speak with us about this course please complete a training enquiry form, here.
+Attendance Management is a training course offered by AHR Consultants that gives managers the confidence to firmly manage absence; short and long-term.
+To speak with us about this course please complete an enquiry form.